koko1313/js-in-depth/ecma-script/async-await.md

 > When there is async, we need to wait.
 > Why do we need to wait?
 Because JavaScript is non-blocking, so by default it doesn't wait for async.

-> Example situation - we are in the cinema, but have forget our ticket.
+> Example situation - A family is in the cinema, but have forget their ticket.
-> So the Wife goes home to bring the tickets. (promise)
+> So the Wife goes back to home to bring the tickets. (promise)
-> When she is back, she is hungry, so we go for some popcorn. (promise)
+> When she is back, she is hungry, so the husband go for some popcorn. (promise)
-> Then she want butter on the popcorn...(promise)
+> Then she want butter on the popcorn... (promise)
-> And then we go into the cinema.
+> And then they go into the cinema.

 ## With promises

 > Nothing async here.
-Just an example, using promises
+Just an example, using promises.

 ```javascript
 console.log("person1: shows ticket");